 Nandini is a stunning hideaway located in the middle of a jungle on the Ayung River in Ubud.
+It’s one of the best honeymoon hotels in Bali.
 You can wake up every day to the sounds of the rainforest and even spot some monkeys in the trees.
 It’s a great place to reconnect with nature and enjoy daily yoga classes in the morning.

 There’s an amazing spa and the Balinese massage is one the best I’ve had.
 The resort grounds are huge and there are several restaurants and beautiful corners to enjoy some quiet time.

 The pool area is beautiful during sunrise and the surrounding trees sometimes get covered with misty fog.
 It’s definitely worth it to wake up early and enjoy the view and go for a swim.

 For ultimate serenity and a good outdoor workout, take the stairs down all the way to the Ayung River.
 You will feel like you’re totally surrounded by the jungle with the sounds of the river in the background.

 Jetsetter recommendation: Book one of the rooms that overlook the main pool.
 The large terraces are amazing to enjoy your morning coffee with the view of the pool and rainforest.

 Romantic Penthouse Suite in Uluwatu: Anantara

 Anantara is a luxurious cliffside sanctuary and the perfect place for a romantic getaway.
 The rooms overlook the Indian Ocean and some have private outdoor Jacuzzis.
 There’s an elevator that takes you to Impossible Beach, which is a surfer’s paradise.